istio/istio.io/content/en/docs/tasks/security/cert-management/custom-ca-k8s/index.md

     $ kubectl apply -f samples/sleep/sleep.yaml -n bar
     {{< /text >}}

-### Verify the network connectivity between `httpbin` and `sleep` within the same namespace.
+## Verify the network connectivity between `httpbin` and `sleep` within the same namespace

 When the workloads are deployed, above, they send CSR Requests with related signer info.
-Istiod forwards the CSR request to the custome CA for signing.
+Istiod forwards the CSR request to the custom CA for signing.
 The custom CA will use the correct cluster issuer or issuer to sign the cert back.
-Workloads under `foo` namespace will use  `foo` clusterIssuers while workloads under `bar` namespace will use the `bar` clusterIssuers.
-To verify that they have indeed been signed by correct clusterIssuers, We can verify workloads under the same namespace can communicate will while workloads under the different namespace should not work.
+Workloads under `foo` namespace will use  `foo` cluster issuers while workloads under `bar` namespace will use the `bar` cluster issuers.
+To verify that they have indeed been signed by correct cluster issuers, We can verify workloads under the same namespace can communicate will while workloads under the different namespace should not work.

 1. Check network connectivity between service `sleep` and `httpbin` under `foo` namespace.